Home

 In California, we provide a free education for illegals and this costs taxpayers about $200 million per year.
 California is bankrupt, by the way, mostly because of foolish, idealogical decisions and legislation.

-A movement is now afoot, lead by The College Board, for all states to provide this largess for illegals, and to make it easier for illegal to get into college.
+A movement is now afoot, lead by The College Board, for all states to provide this largess for illegals, and to make it easier for illegals to get into college.
 Contact your state and national representatives to express your viewpoint on this newest exercise in fiscal lunacy.
-And don't write me irate emails regarding my opinion; my concern is the education of our own students, and their parents' efforts to provide for that education.
+And don't write me irate emails protesting my opinion; my concern is the education of our own students, and their parents' efforts to provide for that education.

 Financial Aid: As in, how're you gonna pay for college?